 Our strategy is to market and sell our products primarily through third party distributors and to a lesser extent through direct sales.
-For the year ended December 31, 2008, sales through distributors accounted for 39% of our sales.
-Subsequent to our year end and as disclosed in an 8-K dated January 15, 2009, we have entered into a distributor agreement with Whayne Supply Company.
+For the year ended December 31, 2009, sales through third party distributors accounted for 36% of our sales.
+As disclosed in an 8-K dated January 15, 2009, we have entered into a distributor agreement with Whayne Supply Company.
 We expect that Whayne will be the exclusive distributor for our Diesel Evaluation Procedure (MDEP), Fuel Tracker, data base management and related services for off-road, heavy equipment and on-highway vehicles and equipment markets throughout the United States and Canada.
 We believe that our relationship with Wayne will bring value to Mirenco by providing exposure to 60 Caterpillar dealers and their customers across the US and Canada.
+Revenues during 2009 fell below the Company's expectations and Whayne Supply did not meet the minimum sales requirements defined in the contract, however, we feel that 2009 sales were significantly impacted by the financial crisis and economic downturn.
+We believe that our continued relationship with Whayne will significantly improve the Company's revenues in the future.
+The Company is currently renegotiating the terms of our contract with Whayne.